AcezukyRockon/KalmanFilter_UIT/README.md

 # KalmanFilter_UIT
-Đồ án môn học Đồ án 2
+UIT Project 2 source code

 How to use: Build and run main.cpp file as normal like you run a c++ file using your C++ compiler/IDE